PageBot/PageBot/INSTALL.md

 * Open DrawBotApp
 * Open a new editor window.
 * Type `import pagebot`
-* Presse cmd-R to run the script
+* Press cmd-R to run the script

-If there is no error then PageBot is installed properly for DrawBotApp.
+If there is no error then PageBot is installed properly.

 ### In Sublime

 Sublime needs to be configured to build with Python 3 first.

-...
+An example configuration file can be found here:

+	Patches/Python3.sublime-build

+The first line should contain the path to the python3 executable:

+	{
+	  "cmd": ["/<path>/<to>/python3", "$file"],
+	  "selector": "source.python",
+	  "file_regex": "file \"(...*?)\", line ([0-9]+)"
+	}

+You can find out the path by using the `which` command:

+	which python3

+might return `/usr/local/bin/python3`.
+After restarting Sublime, you should see the Python3 option in the Build System list.
+Select it and run `import pagebot` by typing cmd-B.

 ### Path File